David B. Hooten: Musical career

-Hooten's mother owned a restaurant in Duncan, Oklahoma she started in 1972 called Mama Lucia's.
-In 1995 Hooten bought the restaurant from his mother and ran it until its closure in 2003.Despite closing the restaurant, Hooten continues to sell sauce made with his mother's recipe under the name "Hooten's Jazz Kitchen Meat Sauce".

-Political career

-Hooten supported Terry Neese before deciding to run for office himself.
-In January 2016 Hooten announced on social media that he endorsed Donald Trump for president.
+Early campaigns

-2004 election
+2004 Oklahoma House campaign

 In 2004 Hooten filed as a Democrat to run for Oklahoma House of Representatives in District 87.
 His opponent, fellow Democrat John Morgan, challenged his candidacy by claiming that Hooten was not properly registered with the State Election Board.
 Hooten's attorney produced a voter registration card from August, 2002, but Hooten stated he could not recall when he last voted.
 State Election Board chairman Glo Henley stated that she believed Hooten's name was purged from the voter roll for failing to vote for at least two years.
-The board voted 2-1 to remove him from the ballot.
+The board voted 2–1 to remove him from the ballot.

-2014 election
+2014 Oklahoma Senate campaign

 In 2014 Hooten ran for State Senate in District 40, this time as a Republican.
 His campaign was harmed when reports of a 2001 conviction for DUI and leaving the scene of an accident surfaced.
 Hooten finished fourth out of six candidates with 11.3% of the vote.

+Oklahoma County Clerk

-2016 election
+2016 campaign

 In 2016 Hooten was one of three Republicans to challenge five term incumbent Carolynn Caudill in the Republican primary for Oklahoma County Clerk.
 He advanced to a runoff with Caudill.
 He later won the Republican primary.

-Hooten won the GOP nomination with 65% of the vote and amassed 63.5% in the general election against Libertarian candidate Chris Powell.